inovector/lpdev/docs/PLUGINS.md

 lpdev plugin search

 # Install a plugin from npm
+lpdev plugin install plugin-name

+# Or, install from a local directory:
-lpdev plugin install mixpost
+lpdev plugin install /path/to/your/plugin-directory

 # Enable the plugin
-lpdev plugin enable mixpost
+lpdev plugin enable plugin-name

 # List all installed plugins
 lpdev plugin list